Medication Recommendation via Dual Molecular Modalities and Multi-Step Enhancement: Methods

-Finally, we concatenate the results with the patient's most recent representation to generate the final drug probabilities.

-where \( \mathbf{o}_{v_{t-2}} \) is the intermediate variable generated by \( GRU(\cdot) \), and we represent \( \mathbf{o}_{v_0} \) as a zero vector.
-Finally, we use a nonlinear activation function \( \sigma \) to convert the input representation into the predicted probability \( P(\mathcal{M}) \) for each drug \( M_i \).If the probability exceeds a certain threshold \(\delta\), the drug recommendation is accepted; otherwise, it is not.
-Finally, we obtain the prediction results \(\hat{m}_i\) for each medication.
+Using the nonlinear activation function $\sigma$, the input is converted into the predicted probability $P(\mathcal{M})$ for each medication.
+If the probability exceeds a certain threshold, the recommendation for this medication is accepted; otherwise, the recommendation is rejected.
+Ultimately, this process yields the predicted medication combination \(\hat{\mathcal{M}}_t\) for the current visit \( v_t \).